-The Eco Valley is a rural finca comprising 15 hectares of olive, almond and fig trees set in a private valley environment.
-It is completely off-grid.
+‘The Valley’ is a rural finca (farm) comprising 15 hectares of olive, almond and fig trees.
+It is set in a beautiful, private valley environment.
+We are completely off-grid.
 There is no mains electricity and no mains water supply.
-Solar power is harnessed and stored throughout the year and the occasional rainwater is collected from every roof structure.
+So, we use and harness solar power to run our office, home and volunteer accommodation.
+Rainwater is collected from every roof structure.
 We use it for washing clothes, dishes and showering.
 There is also an original underground collection tank which fills with wash off from the hills.
 We use this for watering other fruit trees.
 The farm is completely organic.
 We rely on the ancient terrace dry stone wall construction for natural irrigation.

-The Eco Valley was an abandoned olive farm in 2009 and after 5 years of heavily pruning the trees and ploughing the land we harvested our first olives to produce the Valley’s very own liquid gold, organic olive oil.
+The finca was an abandoned olive farm when we discovered it in 2009.
+After many years of heavily pruning the trees and working to improve the land, we harvested our first olives to produce the Valley’s very own liquid gold, organic olive oil.
 What a treat it is!
-We now harvest the olive trees annually in early November to produce fresh olive oil, although the harvest is greater biannually.
-Olives are picked by hand without any mechanical means to protect the trees.
+We now harvest the olive trees annually in early November to produce fresh olive oil each year, although the harvest is greater biannually.
+The olives are picked by hand without any mechanical means to protect the trees.
 We can our olive oil and offer it as a gift in return for a donation to the Riba Rocks not-for-profit Association.

-We have had the privilege of being Workaway hosts for over 4 years, you can view our profile here.
-The workaway project is a wonderful opportunity for cultural, skill and language exchange, which has and will continue to progress works here in the Eco Valley with such energy and passion, we are so grateful to all our wonderful volunteers.
+We have had the privilege of being Workaway hosts for many years.
+You can view our profile here.
+The workaway project is a wonderful opportunity for cultural, skill and language exchange.
+It continues to progress works here in The Valley with such energy and passion.
+We are so grateful to all our wonderful volunteers.

 If you would like to visit The Valley, volunteer as part of our workaway exchange or offer your skills to our project, please contact us.